 Hanging opposite the front door is this antique banjo clock, made right around the same time as the house was built.

 Excluding the kitchen, the main floor still has all the original trim.
 All they needed to do was clean and oil it.
 I love how the ceiling beams correspond to the dining room ceiling beams but are applied in their own unique design.

 Standing by the fireplace, I took this picture of the living room.
 It looked great after they painted and got all their furniture in, but…

 Since she added the saddle and horse sign over the fireplace, she decided to add one of her bridles to the antique window, and found this darling horse stitched pillow at Target!

-I love the addition of the horse themed items, because besides the fact they are beautiful, and bring in such interesting style, they are a part of her life.
+I love the addition of the horse themed items in this bungalow living room because besides the fact they are beautiful and bring in such interesting style, they are a part of her life.

 You can see all the projects and rooms of this vintage craftsman bungalow ‘Vintage Craftsman Bungalow Projects Room by Room‘